Ajn0r/cat-mouse-game/README.md

 ### Generating a random word

-- A word to be guessed will be randomly selected from a list of words, there are two lists, one for easy words and one for hard words.
+- A word to be guessed will be randomly chosen using random.choice(), from a list of words, there are two lists, one for easy words and one for hard words.
 - The list of the hard words is from a webpage that says it’s the 40 hardest words for a hangman game, so some of them are indeed quite difficult to guess, giving the player some challenge!

 ### Displaying the game